AlbertHambardzumyan/slate/README.md

 vagrant up
 ```

 You can now see the docs at http://localhost:4567.
-Whoa!
-That was fast!

 Now that Slate is all set up on your machine, you'll probably want to learn more about [editing Slate markdown](https://github.com/lord/slate/wiki/Markdown-Syntax), or [how to publish your docs](https://github.com/lord/slate/wiki/Deploying-Slate).

-If you'd prefer to use Docker, instructions are available [in the wiki](https://github.com/lord/slate/wiki/Docker).

 ### Note on JavaScript Runtime